The SolarWinds Orion SUNBURST supply-chain Attack

 Truesec reversed the backdoor and identified a set of IP address ranges that, when received as part of the DNS response, will determine the actions taken by the backdoor code.
 Part of this code is illustrated in the figure below.

-NetBios: Proceed with second stage.
+NetBios: Start or continue second stage.
 Can initialize an HTTP backdoor channel used to collect additional information and deploy a second stage malware (specified by the threat actor at the time of instructions, and therefore specific to the target).

 Identifying internal names of victims